 Recruiters can watch all the pre-recorded video interviews from candidates at once and make better decisions on who to move onto the next stage of the recruitment process.

 Going forward, one of the best ways to reduce recruitment costs is to reduce the need to recruit so often by employing employees who are a better company fit.

 Reducing recruitment costs

 We hope you found this post on reducing recruitment costs helpful.
-As always if you enjoyed this post please share on your social media and tag us!
-If you have anything to add please feel free to comment below and provoke engaging discussion!
+As always, if you enjoyed this post, please share it on your social media and tag us!
+If you have anything to add, please feel free to comment below and provoke an engaging discussion!